 Toggle: English / Spanish

-This article discusses the laboratory test to measure the amount of VLDL in your blood.
+A lab test is used to measure the amount of VLDL in your blood.

 Very low density lipoprotein test

-Your doctor may order this test to determine your risk of heart disease.
-Increased levels of VLDL are linked to atherosclerosis, which can lead to coronary heart disease.
+You may have this test to help assess your risk of heart disease.
+Increased levels of VLDL are linked to

 This test may be included in a coronary risk profile.